HarlemSquirrel/HarlemSquirrel.github.io/_posts/2016-02-14-classroom-library.markdown

   run ApplicationController
 {% endhighlight %}

 This still didn't work and I seemed to have issues related to sessions.
-I tried adding the following to each controller and...viola!
+I tried adding the following to each controller and...voila!
 It worked!
 {% highlight ruby %}
   configure do
     set :public_folder, 'public'